 Three EKU student-athletes, three staff members test positive for COVID-19

 RICHMOND, Ky.
-(WKYT) - Three Eastern Kentucky University student-athletes and three athletics staff members have tested positive for COVID-19, Vice President and Director of Athletics Matt Roan announced on Thursday.
+(WYMT) - Three EKU student-athletes and three staff members tested positive for COVID-19, Athletic Director Matt Roan announced on Thursday.

 Eastern Kentucky released the following statement: